 We don’t mean those blue people, but your customers.
 Who are they?
 For any marketing strategy, digital or traditional, the most important thing is who you are marketing to.

-It's no surprise the Burma shave company became the biggest shave company in America, back when they posted billboard across old route 66, because they knew who would be driving the route.
+It’s no surprise the Burma shave company became the biggest shave company in America, back when they posted a billboard across old Route 66 because they knew who would be driving the route.
 Creating detailed buyer personas is essential.
-Or avatars as we still like to call them.
+Or avatars, as we still like to call them.

-But without the woo woo and inherent vaguery of the above, what are the real specifics of a buyer persona?
-Naturally, it will depend, whether you are B2B, B2C, the cost of your product and want versus need.
+But without the woo-woo and inherent vaguery of the above, what are the real specifics of a buyer persona?
+Naturally, it will depend on whether you are B2B, or B2C, the cost of your product and want versus need.
 But here are some starting points.